dancasey-ie/django_soil_lab/README.md

 * __GitHub__ (https://github.com/) was used to share the repository.
 * __Heroku__ (https://dashboard.heroku.com/) was used to host the application.
 * __Python3.6__ (https://docs.python.org/3/) was used to develop all back-end code.
-* __Django-1.11.18 (https://www.djangoproject.com/) web develpoment framework was utilised for efficient app development.
+* __Django-1.11.18 (https://www.djangoproject.com/) web development framework was utilised for efficient app development.
 * __HTML5__ (https://www.w3.org/TR/html5/) was used to develop front-end templates.
 * __CSS__ (https://www.w3.org/Style/CSS/) was used for styling of front-end templates.
 * __Bootstrap 3.3.7__ (https://stackpath.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css) was used for more effective CSS layout styling.
 * __Font-Awesome 5.3.1__ (https://use.fontawesome.com/releases/v5.3.1/css/all.css) was for the icons were used for user familier icons.
-* __JavaScript__ was used for accesseing Google Maps API and changing page display icons based on state i.e. collapse/expand icons and accessing client side features i.e. getLocation.
+* __JavaScript__ was used for accessing Google Maps API and changing page display icons based on state i.e. collapse/expand icons and accessing client side features i.e. getLocation.
 * __Google Maps__ (https://developers.google.com/maps/documentation/) was used to display map windows and select locations.
 * __Google Fonts __ (https://fonts.google.com/) were used for the nav bar text and the home page quote.
 * __FluidUI__ (https://www.fluidui.com) was used to develop wireframes for the initial UI design mockups.